JCVenterInstitute/HSPW-V3/README.md

 # HSPW

-This repo contains all things QCMS related.
+This repo contains all things HSP related.

 ## Local Development